Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/network-latency-management.md

 A ------> B

-Interpolation works by essentially buffering a game state and rendering the game state to the player with a small, constant delay.
-When a packet from the server arrives, before immediately updating the position of an object , the client will interpolate the position, starting from the last known position.
+When a snapshot from the server arrives, instead of immediately updating the position of an object, the client buffers the state.
+Snapshot Interpolation is the process of interpolating between the last two received game states to provide a visually smooth representation.

 Over an interpolation interval, the object will be rendered  smoothly  moving between the two positions.